To make a Story Map Tour℠, you first need to assemble and organize the media (photos or videos) you want to use.

-To specify the URLs of your media manually, click the Advanced Options button (the Gears icon), and choose Start a new Tour.
+To specify the URLs of your media manually, click the Advanced Options button (the Gears icon), and choose Start a New Tour.
 For example, choose this option if your images are already stored on your own website or web server.

 Follow the instructions that appear for the choice you made in step 2.

-If you're accessing your media from Flickr, Facebook, Picasa or YouTube, a dialog appears that prompts you to choose the individual images you want to use and their geographic location.
+If you're accessing your media from Flickr or YouTube, a dialog appears that prompts you to choose the individual images you want to use and their geographic location.
 Geotagged media is automatically placed on the map in the dialog.
 If your media is not geotagged, you can place them on the map interactively.
 Just click the image or video to select it, and click the map to position it.
 In either case, you can drag and drop the locations on the map to further modify them before continuing.
 When finished, click Import.

 Optionally, you can change the basemap using the control in the top right corner of the map.

-Click the Save button at the top of the map tour builder, and click Share.
-You can make your tour publicly accessible at this point.
-You also have the option, if you're using an ArcGIS organizational account, to share your tour so it is accessible only within your organization.
+To share your tour click the Share button.
+(If this button is disabled, you have not saved your tour yet).
+You can make your Map Tour publicly accessible or, if you're using an ArcGIS subscription account, you have the option to share it so it is accessible only within your organization.

-Congratulations, your map tour story map is now operational!
+Congratulations, your Map Tour is now operational!

 To make further changes to your Map Tour, you can launch it, and click the Edit button you'll see in its header.
 (That button is only present when you are signed in to ArcGIS Online with your account: other people won't see it).